Kuraiou/traitor/GETTING_STARTED.md

 end
 ```

-**Note**: Default attribuets to be assigned must be underneath the `:default_traits` trait ey.
+**Note**: Default attributes to be assigned must be underneath the `:default_traits` trait key.
 This is a
 special key that is always the first to be merged into the list of attributes.

 **Note**: Use lambdas without arguments (e.g. `->{ }`) to define a value that should be calculated at
 construction time instead of definition time.

 It is highly recommended that you have one traitor for each class that provides the simplest
 set of attributes necessary to create an instance of that class.
 If you're creating ActiveRecord
 objects, that means that you should only provide attributes that are required through validations
 and that do not have defaults.
 Other traitors can be created through inheritance to cover common
 scenarios for each class.